facebook/prophet/README.md

 After installation, you can [get started!](https://facebook.github.io/prophet/docs/quick_start.html#python-api)

+If you upgrade the version of PyStan installed on your system, you may need to reinstall fbprophet ([see here](https://github.com/facebook/prophet/issues/324)).

 ### Windows

 On Windows, PyStan requires a compiler so you'll need to [follow the instructions](http://pystan.readthedocs.io/en/latest/windows.html).
 The key step is installing a recent [C++ compiler](http://landinghub.visualstudio.com/visual-cpp-build-tools).